 - Receive extended loans

-If an item that you have signed out is recalled by another user, a recall notice will be sent to your USask email address.
-If your original due date is more than 30 days away, a new due date will be assigned to the items included in the email.
-If your original due date is less than 30 days away, you must return them by the original due date.
+If an item that you have signed out is recalled by another user, a recall notice will be sent to the primary email address you have listed in MyProfile.
+If your original due date is more than 7 days away, a new due date will be assigned to the items included in the email.
+If your original due date is less than 7 days away, you must return them by the original due date.
 Recalled items returned late will accrue late fines at a rate of $2 per day up to a maximum of $50 per item.

 Retirees are subject to the same library fines that apply to all other users.
 Find out more about avoiding and paying library fines.

-When on campus at one of our six library locations, USask Retirees can
+When on campus at one of our library locations, USask retirees can

 - Search most licensed databases and download articles

 - Scan or photocopy in any library.
-You can add print/copier credits to your account online by: using the PAWS "My Printing" channel, or by purchasing a pre-loaded card with printing and photocopying credits from the Shop usask Health Sciences, Shop usask Bookstore, and the Shop usask vending machine on the first floor of the Murray Library near the IT Support Desk.
+You can add print/copier credits online, or by purchasing a pre-loaded card with printing and photocopying credits from Shop USask Health Sciences, Shop USask Bookstore, and the Shop USask vending machine on the first floor of the Murray Library near the IT Support Desk.